Why Travel Writer Pat Yale Never Left Turkey

 I think for all writers, the problem with Turkey is that you constantly have in the back of your mind the subjects that are very controversial to talk openly and freely about.
 So a number of red flag issues.

-For example, when I was researching Following Miss Bell, I received incredible helpfulness from people.
+For example, when I was researching Following Miss Bell, I encountered incredible helpfulness from people.

 So you have to kind of balance the two things, really.